 here.

-It seems that Western societies do not have a classic Marxian proletariat.
-Nevertheless, poverty is a reality.
-Although the promise is kept that no one has to starve or freeze, the gap between poor and rich is widening so that economists now talk about
+Although the promise is kept that no one has to starve or freeze, the gap between the poor and the rich is widening so that economists now talk about relative impoverishment.
+This is reflected in developing countries like India and Bangladesh, as well as in Western countries.

 Crises will surely come, but they will be of a different kind.
 A mix of overpopulation, competition for resources,* and climate change will lead to a massive migration of people.
 Just think of the inhabitants of Bangladesh, a country that will lose a large part of its land mass due to the rising tides of the Indian Ocean.